Jade Carey: Elite gymnastics career

-Senior elite

 2017

 Carey began 2017 as a Level 10 gymnast, which is below elite level in USA Gymnastics.
 She was invited to The Ranch by national team coordinator Valeri Liukin throughout the start of the year where she qualified for elite status.

 Carey made her elite debut at the American Classic at Karolyi Ranch on July 7, 2017.
 She only competed on vault, floor, and balance beam but placed first on each of those events.
 Later that month, she competed at the 2017 U.S. Classic and once again only competed on vault, floor, and balance beam.
 She placed first on vault, where she competed an Amanar and a double-twisting Tsukahara, first on floor, including both a full-twisting double layout (Chusovitina) and double-twisting double tuck (Silivas) in her routine, and fourth on balance beam.
 In August, Carey participated in the 2017 U.S. National Gymnastics Championships where she won gold on vault and silver on floor exercise, behind Ragan Smith.
 She was named to the national team for the first time.

 In September, Carey was selected to represent the United States at the 2017 World Artistic Gymnastics Championships in Montreal alongside Ragan Smith, Morgan Hurd, and Ashton Locklear.
 On the first day of competition, Carey competed only on floor and vault.
 With clean performances on both, she qualified third for the floor exercise final (14.100), behind Smith and Mai Murakami of Japan, and second for the vault final, behind reigning world champion Maria Paseka of Russia.

 During event finals, Carey won the silver medal on both vault and floor exercise, once again finishing behind Paseka and Murakami respectively.